SamanthaBooth81/clay_and_fire/README.md

 This project is structured with a homepage that greets the user with a clear navigation bar at the top of the page to search for the item required or to browse all products.
 There is the ability to sort items by price, alphabetically, and by category as well as the ability to search for a product by typing keywords into the search bar.

-Furthermore, users have the option to checkout as guests or create a profile for themselves which can contain their delivery address and does contain their order history.
+Furthermore, users have the option to checkout as a guest or create a profile for themselves which can contain their delivery address and does contain their order history.

 The website is made of the following apps:
 1. Home